FlowFuse/flowfuse/docs/user/devices.md

 ### Important Notes

-* Remote access to the editor required Device Agent v0.8.0 or later.
+* Remote access to the editor requires Device Agent v0.8.0 or later.
+* The Web UI requires Device Agent v0.9.0 or later.
 * The device must first have a snapshot applied before editor access is possible.
 * The device will not receive any updates from the platform while in Developer Mode.
 * Disabling Developer Mode will cause the device to re-connected to the platform and any change to the target snapshot will cause the device to be updated.
 This will overwrite any changes made in Developer Mode.
 Therefore, it is recommended to create a snapshot of the changes before disabling Developer Mode.